Garbage and Recycling

 Household battery collection sites can be found throughout the county.
-Your garbage collection service provider may even provide FREE doorstep pick-up service for batteries.
+Your garbage collection service provider may even provide FREE curbside pick-up service for batteries.

 Where can I dispose of sharps and syringes?

-Placer County offers two free drop-off locations for home-generated sharps and syringes.
+Placer County offers three free drop-off locations for home-generated sharps and syringes.

 What is mandatory commercial recycling and what services are available?